Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/prerequisites.md

   + [Docker](https://docs.docker.com/engine/install/ubuntu/) installed inside Ubuntu
   + [Git](https://git-scm.com/downloads) installed inside Ubuntu

-From this point on, all steps and commands will be executed assuming you're using Unix-based OS.
-Please open an Ubuntu terminal to continue.
+From this point forward, all steps and commands in this workshop will assume you are working on a **Unix-based operating system**.
+If you are using Windows, please open an **Ubuntu terminal** and ensure your environment is ready to execute the commands provided in the upcoming sections.

 ---